What Exactly is a Vocational Expert Witness?

 Only more serious cases generally qualify for the retention of a vocational expert.
 If your attorney sets you up to meet with a vocational expert, you will be required to go through a battery of tests.
 For example, some may deal with your hand-eye coordination – and dexterity.
 If you have language limitations, this will also become part of the evaluation.

-Contact an Experienced New Jersey Personal Injury Attorney
+Call a New Jersey Personal Injury Attorney

 • logos